On the path to achieving a higher level of online privacy and security, many people consider using Tor through the standard Tor browser.

 From an online anonymity standpoint, Tor offers some interesting benefits.
-Each node will re-encrypt your data, while also adding a new layer of anonymity between the unencrypted internet and your originating IP address.
+The Tor network routes traffic across different hops, which adds layers of anonymity between the unencrypted internet and your originating IP address.
 This makes it challenging for an adversary to determine the path and identity of the user.

 Tor bridges – A Tor bridge, or Tor bridge relay, is simply an alternative entry point into the Tor network that is not publicly listed.
 A bridge may be useful if Tor is getting blocked in your region, or if you do not want your internet service provider or network admin to know you are using Tor.
 You can see the current number of active Tor relays and bridges here.

 Tip: The safest way to use the Tor network is through the default Tor browser bundle.
 Reconfiguring and or modifying the default Tor browser is generally not recommended because this could easily de-anonymize the user if misconfigured.

 Tor is well regarded in the privacy community and most people would consider it safe to use.

 The Electronic Frontier Foundation (EFF), a well-respected online privacy advocacy group, is a major supporter and advocate of Tor.
 Edward Snowden and other high-profile privacy advocates also recommend Tor.

 While Tor has a number of strong advocates, it also has its detractors, for various reasons.
 In fact, the closer you look into the history, connections, and funding of Tor, the more questions arise.